AdamSwenson/voteomatic/README.md

 ## Known quirks / annoying things

 - Users will have to refresh their browsers periodically to see updated content.
 For example, a refresh will be required to view results once voting has ended or to see a newly made motion.
 I may eventually update the program to obviate this hassle.

+- When logged in as a Chair, the user is able to do dumb things with the motion tree.
+To wit, when a motion has been superseded by amendments or other subsidiary motions, it will be possible for the original to be set as the active motion for everyone to vote on.
+This will be fixed at some point, but is low priority since it only presents problems if the Chair is making bad choices.

 ## Bugs, complaints, suggestions for improvement